grafana/k6-docs/src/data/markdown/docs/01 guides/03 Results visualization/01 Amazon CloudWatch.md

 ---
-title: "Amazon CloudWatch"
+title: 'Amazon CloudWatch'
-excerpt: "The Amazon CloudWatch is a monitoring and observability solution.
-In this article, we will show you how to send metrics from k6 to Amazon CloudWatch and later visualize them."
+excerpt: 'The Amazon CloudWatch is a monitoring and observability solution.
+In this article, we will show you how to send metrics from k6 to Amazon CloudWatch and later visualize them.'
 ---

 k6 can send metrics data to [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) through the [CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html), which is effectively a StatsD integration.
 These metrics can then be visualized in dashboards.